 Sky TV on demand

-Everyone taking a Sky TV bundle can get a certain amount of on demand content free of charge.
-For Original and Variety customers this is limited to catch up services such as BBC iPlayer, ITV Player, All 4, My 5, and Sky's own catch up options.
+Everyone taking a Sky TV deal can get a certain amount of on demand content free of charge.
+For Original and Variety customers this is limited to catch up services such as BBC iPlayer, ITV Player, All 4, My 5 and Sky's own catch up options.

 Accessing it is simply a matter of connecting their set top box to a broadband connection.